 A security camera recording appears to shows the suspect at least twice making a slashing gesture across his throat and pointing toward the kitchen, where the employees had retreated.

 Police arrived as Shaw was leaving the restaurant.
 They immediately drew their weapons and arrested Shaw without incident.

 Shaw was taken to Berkshire Medical Center, where he as treated for cuts and bruises and released back into police custody.

 The employees said they had never seen Shaw before Saturday's incident and had no idea what prompted his threat.
-Police say they are still investigating the incident.

 Esref Yildiz, owner of the pizzeria, said his son, along with two other Turkish immigrants were closing for the night when the incident occurred.
 Yildiz, also a Turkish immigrant, told The Eagle on Sunday he's never had a problem since he opened his take-out eatery two years ago.

 Shaw faces three counts each of civil rights violations and armed assault with intent to intimidate, as well as charges relating to the smashed window.